oasislabs/oasis-ethwasi-runtime/README.md

   process completes you can then run `make && make symlink-artifacts EKIDEN_SRC_PATH=/path/to/ekiden` and all the required artifacts will be symlinked under `.ekiden` and `.runtime`.

-* (Coming soon...)
-Download Ekiden artifacts from CI by running `make download-artifacts`.
-You need to have the correct `BUILDKITE_ACCESS_TOKEN` set up to do this.

 * Manually provide the required artifacts in a custom directory and specify `EKIDEN_ROOT_PATH=/path/to/ekiden` on each invocation of `make`, e.g.
   `make EKIDEN_ROOT_PATH=/path/to/ekiden`.